jboothe/apollo-f1/README.md

 ##Multiple Data Sources

 Another beauty of Apollo Server is it's ability to access any data source including REST API's.
-What's more is any one call can be be mix of of data sources.
+What's more is any single call can be be mix of one or more data sources.
+The Apollo Server makes all the calls to the appropriate data sources and bundles and sends back a single object to the client.

 ##REST Wrapping

-A side benefit of that is that you can wrap any existing REST API with Apollo Server/GraphQL so a once chatty or bloated call can now be tailored to the exact data a _view_ needs.
+Another benefit of Apollo Server is wrapping any existing REST API so once chatty or bloated calls can now be tailored to the exact data a _view_ needs in a single call.
-You'll see more REST API's being wrapped with Apollo Server/GraphQL.
-Here are a few:
+Over time more REST API's will be wrapped with Apollo Server/GraphQL.
+Here are a few public ones:

 * [Apollo SWAPI](https://github.com/nnance/swapi-apollo)
 * [GraphQL Hub](https://www.graphqlhub.com/)

 This project is an Apollo Server wrap of the Ergast F1 REST API which is leans towards an RPC style API as opposed to a Resource style API.
-Given that, the major benefit from wrapping this API is minimize response object bloat which is friendlier to mobile apps.
+Given that, the major benefit from wrapping this API is to minimize response object bloat which is friendlier to mobile apps.

-Experience this revolutionary data retrieval technology for yourself and see the benefits.
+I encourage anyone who needs to get data to a client to experience this revolutionary data retrieval technology for yourself.

 This project uses: